cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/webview.md

 @ccclass('WebViewCtrl')
 export class WebViewCtrl extends Component {
-    @property(WebView)
+    @type(WebView)
     webview = null;

-    // Setting in onLoad will make the callback useless, so we must set the cc.WebView callback in the start cycle. start () {
+    // Setting in onLoad will make the callback useless, so we must set the WebView callback in the start cycle. start () {
         // Here are the keywords that are agreed with the internal page
         // Please set the scheme with lower case, the native won't identify the uppercase char scheme.